-of sexual harassment allegations # of criminal # of administrative investigations # of allegations that had both criminal and administrative investigations

-Inmate-on-inmate sexual harassment 0 0 0 0

-Staff-on-inmate sexual harassment 0 0 0 0

-Total 0 0 0 0
+of sexual harassment allegations # of criminal investigations # of administrative investigations # of allegations that had both criminal and administrative investigations Resident-on-resident sexual harassment 0 0 0 0 Staff-on-resident sexual harassment 0 0 0 0 Total 0 0 0 0 a.
+If you were unable to provide any of the information above, explain why this information could not be provided.